brandonwie/practice-dockerize-reactjs/README.md

 ---

-## Multi-stage Build for Production with NGINX
+## Step 6.
+Multi-stage Build for Production with NGINX

 you have to change the React Dev Server to a production grade server such as NGINX Server (can be Apache)